Indiana University

-Note: The University Information Security Office (UISO) recommends that you run the latest version of Symantec virus protection software (available to IU students, faculty, and staff free of charge via IUware) for your operating system.
-Be sure to upgrade safely, update your virus definitions daily, and scan your computer weekly.
-See In Windows, how do I safely upgrade to the latest Symantec Endpoint or AntiVirus software?
+Note: The University Information Security Office (UISO) recommends that you run the latest version of Symantec virus protection software (available to IU students, faculty, and staff free of charge via IUware) for your operating system; See ARCHIVED: Safely upgrade security software in Windows 7 Be sure to upgrade safely, update your virus definitions daily, and scan your computer weekly.
+Check the software help for instructions.

-Regardless of which antivirus product you use, you will need to map a network drive before scanning it for viruses; see At IU, using Windows, how do I access a shared resource on another Windows computer?
-Once you have mapped the network drive, follow the appropriate instructions below.
+Regardless of which antivirus product you use, you will need to map a network drive before scanning it for viruses; see Map a drive (access a shared resource) at IU Once you have mapped the network drive, follow the appropriate instructions below.

 Symantec Endpoint Protection